Skip to content

 --data '{ "processParam": { "scenario": "FullAuth" } }'

 This marks the final step of the Complete Server-Side Verification.
-Once the reprocessing is completed, you can then decide whether you should trust the browser results or not.
+Once the server-side reprocessing is completed, you can then handle the results appropriately and determine whether to trust the Web Components outcome.

 Example

-See the sample project, demonstrating how to set up the Complete Server-Side Verification on Web Components.
+See the sample project that demonstrates how to set up the Complete Server-Side Verification on Web Components.